 - Confirm the email address.

-- Wait to receive one photo and one vector into your inbox.
+- Wait to receive one photo and one vector in your inbox.

 Check back every week to get one free photo and vector.
 If you don’t get them into your inbox, go to Shutterstock’s free download page, and download them from there.